Things that may raise the risk are:

 - Alcohol or substance use disorders

-- Severe illness affecting the brain, such as encephalitis
+- An illness that affects the brain, such as encephalitis

 - Electroconvulsive therapy (ECT)